Review of Central Concepts

 Omic technologies and Data

 The advent of rapid and cheap massively parallel sequencing has dramatically increased the availability of genome, transcriptome, and epigenome data.
-Further this has given rise to standardized workflows and file formats.
-Extracting biologically meaningful data and interpreting the results remains challenging however.
-Over this course we will learn to visualize these types of data in a meaningful way.
+This revolution has given rise to a plethora of standardized (and non-standard) omic analysis workflows, file formats, and a deluge of sequence data.
+Extracting biologically meaningful conclusions from this data remains a principal challenge.
+In this course we will learn to visualize several types of omic data in a meaningful way.

 - FASTA: Text files which contain nucleotide or peptide sequences.